Enso21/Stories/docs/markdown/ryan-quotes.md

 > Ryan: There will be time for that later.
 > [collective freakout]
 >
-> Jenny: I'm going to be sick tomorrow
+> Jenny: I'm going to be sick tomorrow.

 > When I got here there were 6 pens in that cup!